A four-member executive board of the France Ghana Alumni Association has been inaugurated at a ceremony at the Residence of France in Accra

 Dr Florence Teiko Vanderpuye, who is the Executive Director of the Rosh Pinnah Foundation, was elected President.

-In her acceptance speech, she expressed her vision to mobilise the alumni to use French as a way to contribute to sustainable development goals and contribute to more Ghanaians to learn French.
+In her acceptance speech, she expressed her vision to mobilise the alumni to use French as a way to contribute to sustainable development goals and contribute to

 Mr Maurice Mawugbe was elected vice-president, Ruth Fordjour the treasurer and Mr Makafui Dordor, secretary.